Guest writer J Brooke: “Denny and Me”

 Ti-X. That’s what Denny proposed calling me.
 “Sounds like T-Rex” I overheard my brother chime into the phone conversation from the same room Denny was in.
-There were 2,915 miles between where Denny had grown up and was about to leave from for college, and where I had just moved to.
-“Ti like from Tia or Tio in Spanish, and then X,” explained Denny.
-“I like it” I said.
+There were 2,915 miles between where my brother and sister-in-law raised Denny and where I had just moved to.
+The following day Denny would leave for a state college a few hours away from their childhood home.
+“Ti like from Tía or Tío in Spanish, and then X,” explained Denny.
+“I like it,” I said.

 “Hey!
 CT has nonbinary driver’s licenses, does CA?”
 I text Denny.